koiharu/Digital_image_processing/README.md

 The UI is built by App designer, also in MATLAB Online.

 12.25
-I got a 30days free liscence to use the MATLAB Online and finished this project
+I got a 30days free liscence to use the MATLAB Online and completed this project

 It has some tools that basic dont has
 #